FuelLabs/fuel-core/docs/fuel-sync-design.md

 #### Queuing of the block header

 When FS receives a block header, first FS checks:
 - Is it a valid header?
 Blocks should be linked, and signatures should match.
-After, forwards blocks to the CM to verify producer/consensus at the according height.
+After, forwards blocks to the CM and awaits verification of producer/consensus at the according height.
   - No -> `Punisher::report`.
   - Yes -> Next step.
-  - Don't know.
-The Ethereum part is not synced yet to this height.
-If the height is not far from the local ethereum height(the height returned by the ethereum node), we ignore this header and do not punish the sender.
 - Is it a new height?
   - No -> Is it already in the blockchain?
-    - Yes -> Ignore(Maybe report some neutral error to P2P to prevent DDoS)
+    - Yes -> `Punisher::report` with the "duplicate" reason.
+P2P decides what to do with duplicating packages.
     - No -> It is case of the [fork](#fork).
   - Yes -> Next step.
 - Is synchronization in progress?